Skip to main content

 Replace (Clear Runtime Data)Replaces configuration and deletes all runtime data

-📷 [Screenshot: Duplicate project handling dialog with three radio buttons]
+📷 [UG-PROJ-WORK-03] Duplicate project handling dialog with three radio buttons

 Upgrade Legacy Projects